sarahdobson/piv-guides/_userconfig/1_nss.md

 10. Perform a _gpupdate /force_ on the test client machine and restart it.
 (You can also just run the BAT file.)
 11. Open Firefox and go to _Tools_ **>** _Options_ **>** _Advanced_ **>** _Encryption_ tab **>** _Certificates_ pane.
 Click the _View Certificates_ button. <**This says to "open Firefox."**>
 12. Scroll to [your organization’s] Root CA.
-13. Remove an issued CA certificate: <**Indrajit - This final step doesn't make any sense in terms of automatically importing CA certificates into the NSS Trust Store.
-This needs to corrected.**>
+13. Remove an issued CA certificate: <**Does this final step make sense in terms of automatically importing CA certificates into the NSS Trust Store?**>

 ```